Rosslare Harbour: Village

 Although the harbour itself is located close to, and for census purposes is co-terminous with, the village of Ballygeary, and within the townland of Ballygillane Big, it was named after the village of Rosslare, some 4 km away (8 km by road) along the coast.
-The village of Ballygeary was divided into two townlands, one known as 'tin town' and the other as 'straw town'.
+The village of Ballygeary was divided into two townlands, one known as "tin town" and the other as "straw town" or "bamboo town".
 It is believed this was because of the roofs on the houses.

-The village has a number of guesthouses, hotels, a Roman Catholic church, a post office and some shops.
+The village has a number of guesthouses, hotels, a Roman Catholic church, a post office and some shops, one of which being a Daybreak service station and is regarded as "the heart and soul of Rosslare Harbour" by locals.
 Just south of the harbour is a small strand leading to Greenore Point, where grey seals can sometimes be seen.
 The harbour is home to an RNLI lifeboat station.

+The population of Rosslare Harbour reached 2,247 at the 2022 census, increasing 87% from 2016 and becoming one of the fastest-growing urban areas in the country.

 Railways and ferries

-Services provided by Irish Rail on the Dublin-Rosslare railway line from Rosslare Europort railway station to major places such as Wexford, Enniscorthy, Arklow, Wicklow, Greystones, Bray to Dublin Connolly.
+Services provided by Irish Rail on the Dublin-Rosslare railway line from Rosslare Europort railway station to major places such as Wexford O'Hanrahan, Enniscorthy, Arklow, Wicklow, Greystones, Bray Daly to Dublin Connolly.